The Anatomy of Accessible Forms: The Problem with Placeholders

 Preview

-In the example above, the password needs a special character, a number, and the password must be 8 characters long.
-This can become more complicated if more variations are added to the instruction.
+In the example above, the password needs a special character, a number, and must be 8 characters long.
+However, these instructions disappear as soon as the user starts typing in the field.
+Entering a password can become more complicated if it requires more variations.

-In order to reduce confusion or user error, always provide instructions in the form of text that is visible to the user and associate the instructions to the form controls using the aria-describedby method for screen reader users.
+To reduce confusion or user error, always provide instructions in the form of consistent text that users can see.
+It’s also a best practice to associate the instructions to the form controls using the aria-describedby method for screen reader users.

 Example Syntax for Static Hint